Riddick Bowe

 Riddick Lamont Bowe (born August 10, 1967) is an American former professional boxer and professional kickboxer who competed between 1989 and 2008 in boxing, and from 2013 to 2016 in kickboxing (Muay Thai).
-He held the unified (but not undisputed) world heavyweight championship in 1992, and won the super heavyweight silver medal at the 1988 Summer Olympics.
+He held the undisputed world heavyweight championship in 1992, and won the super heavyweight silver medal at the 1988 Summer Olympics.

 After turning professional in 1989, Bowe went on to become a two-time world heavyweight champion.
 In 1992 he became the unified heavyweight champion by winning the World Boxing Association (WBA), World Boxing Council (WBC) and International Boxing Federation (IBF) titles by defeating then-unbeaten former undisputed cruiserweight champion Evander Holyfield.
 That same year, Bowe was named Fighter of the Year by The Ring magazine and the Boxing Writers' Association of America.
 Bowe vacated the WBC title later that year in protest, instead of defending the title against their number one contender, Lennox Lewis.
 This left the championship fragmented until 1999.
 In a rematch with Holyfield in 1993, Bowe narrowly lost the WBA and IBF titles in what would be his only professional defeat.

 Bowe later regained a portion of the world heavyweight championship in 1995, defeating Herbie Hide for the World Boxing Organization (WBO) title.
 In doing so, Bowe became the first boxer in history to win the titles of all four major sanctioning bodies: the WBA, WBC, IBF, and WBO.
 Later that year, Bowe vacated the WBO title in order to fight Holyfield for a third time, and won decisively by being the first boxer to defeat Holyfield by knockout.
 1996 saw Bowe engage in two brutal slugfests with Andrew Golota, both of which ended controversially when Golota repeatedly hit him with low blows.

 Bowe retired from boxing after the Golota fights, making low-key comebacks in 2004 and 2008.
 In a 2010 article by Boxing Scene, Bowe was ranked the 21st greatest heavyweight of all time.
 In 2015, he was inducted into the International Boxing Hall of Fame.
-As of 2025, Bowe remains the last American undisputed world heavyweight champion.
+As of 2026, Bowe remains the last American undisputed world heavyweight champion.